vrm-c/vrm-specification/specification/VRMC_vrm-1.0_draft/README.md

 #### VertexBuffer Restrictions

-Given an input mesh, each primitive comprised by different buffers is prohibited
+Given an input mesh, each primitive cannot be comprised of different buffers

 * Each primitive must have the same attributes

-Each primitive is not allowed to have independent morph.
+Each primitive is not allowed to have an independent morph.
 It is assumed that morph target is set for mesh as opposed to primitive.

 * Each primitive must have the same target